 We want you to understand the charges on your electricity bill.
 The more you know about electricity rates, the easier it will be to make informed decisions about your energy usage or whether an electricity contract with an energy retailer is right for you.

 Your electricity utility delivers electricity to your home or business and issues your bill.
 The bill includes the costs for the electricity that you use, the services your local utility provides and some other costs as outlined below.

 Below are two sample electricity bills.
 One is for households and small businesses on Time-of-Use rates.
 The other bill is for households that have signed an energy contract.

 Your bill includes a line item called Electricity.
 This is the cost of the electricity that you used during the billing period.
-For residential and small business customers that buy electricity from their utility, there are two different types of rates (also called prices here).
-The Ontario Energy Board sets both.
-We review the prices twice a year, on May 1 and Nov 1, and if necessary, we adjust them:
+For residential and small business customers that buy electricity from their utility, there are three different types of rates.
+The Ontario Energy Board sets rates once a year on November 1.

 For customers that have signed up for a contract with an energy retailer, the price is set out in the contract.
 The Ontario Energy Board does not regulate this.
 Read more about contracts.

 Most electricity generating companies get a guaranteed price for the electricity that they produce.
 The Global Adjustment is the difference between that guaranteed price and the money the generators earn in the wholesale marketplace.
 The Global Adjustment also covers the costs of some conservation programs.

 All electricity consumers have to pay a share of the Global Adjustment.
 The Time-of-Use, Ultra-Low Overnight and Tiered electricity prices charged by your electricity utility already include an estimate of the Global Adjustment.
 If you sign up for a contract with an energy retailer, you have to pay your share of the Global Adjustment on top of the contract price.
 The Global Adjustment will also appear as a separate line on your bill (see above sample bills).